 - Submit your package.
-The upload itself does not transmit it to a board.
+The upload to IRBNet itself does not transmit it to a board.
 Click the submit button in IRBNet's left menu and follow the screens for it to be officially transmitted.
 You'll arrive at a confirmation page once submitted, and the package's status will change from Work in Progress to Pending Review.

 +Step 3: How to Respond

 - Monitor your e-mail account registered with IRBNet.
 IRBNet will email you when a decision letter has been uploaded to IRBNet (Reviews button on left>Board Documents table at the bottom).
 Office staff will also send instructions.

 - Create a package of requested modifications.

 - Do not create a new project or ask for the initial package to be unlocked!
 The original package must remain locked to maintain a history.
 Create a follow-up package within your existing project (i.e., IRBNet# 12345-1, 12345-2, etc.).
 Print and review our written IRBNet Instructions for exact steps to follow.

 - Upload your documents.

 - Sign your package: The Principal Investigator must e-sign every package.

 - Submit your package.
 The upload itself does not send it to a board.
 Click the submit button in IRBNet's left menu and follow prompts for it to be officially transmitted.
 You'll arrive at a confirmation page.

 - Monitor your e-mail account.
-You'll receive an approval email, prompting you to log in at IRBNet to retrieve your approval letter and stamped materials.
+You'll receive an email, prompting you to log in at IRBNet to retrieve your approval letter and stamped materials.
 Stamped versions of materials must be used unless otherwise noted in your letter.
 An expiration date or check-in report due date and reporting requirements will be indicated in the letter.

 +Step 4: What to Report After Approval

 - Deviations, Unanticipated Problems or Serious Adverse Events (All studies): Report these immediately.
-Please see our Mandatory Reporting policies and procedures, as well as the Deviation/Violation and Adverse Event/Unanticipated Problem forms on the right side of this page (for IRB).
-ERC forms may be found on the ERC's website.
+Please see our Mandatory Reporting policies and procedures, as well as the Deviation and Adverse Event/Unanticipated Problem forms on the IRB's instructions and forms page or the ERC's forms page.